Grellheist/finance-website/README.md

 Alright listen.
 If you read through the actual words on the website you'll see it's kinda not serious.
 I understand that this is not very professional.
-This project is mine alone, and it will never be used for any type of profit.
-So it shouldn't affect anything of importance, other than being a little silly.
+This project is mine and mine alone, and it will never be used for any type of profit.
+So it shouldn't affect anything of importance, other than it being a little silly.

 All this project does, is it shows that I can create a professional-looking website and make it functional.
 I just like having fun in the process.